The secret life of… fat cells

 Insulin is a hormone that acts by promoting blood sugar or glucose transport across the membrane of target fat cells, as well as muscle cells, liver cells and brain cells.
 Insulin acts on receptors in these cells, creating high-affinity insulin sensitivity or making the cells responsive to insulin.
 Activating a complex signalling network that triggers a cascade of signalling events.

+Clinical and experimental evidence indicates that hyperinsulinemia can precede and promote both insulin resistance and obesity.
 This emphasises the significance of maintaining insulin sensitivity or requiring smaller amounts of insulin to lower blood glucose levels, as a critical aspect of the homeostatic control of energy balance and body weight.
-Homeostatic refers to the tendency towards a relatively stable equilibrium, between interdependent elements.
+Homeostatic refers to the tendency towards a relatively stable equilibrium, between interdependent elements .

 The homeostatic regulation of energy balance mandates the brain to uphold optimal energy levels.
-This is achieved by the brain continuously monitoring peripheral signals related to energy status and metabolism, managing feeding behaviours or food intake and various autonomic, and neuroendocrine (hormonal) factors that influence energy utilisation.
+This is achieved by the brain continuously monitoring peripheral signals related to energy status and metabolism, triggering and managing feeding behaviours or food intake and various autonomic, and neuroendocrine (hormonal) factors that influence energy utilisation.

 Fat Cells and Energy Homeostasis

 Fat cells are involved in regulating the dynamic equilibrium between energy storage and energy expenditure or whole-body energy homeostasis.
-The hypothalamus deep inside the brain orchestrates this fine balancing act collaborating with other parts of the brain, as well as fat cells, gut microbiota, the pituitary gland, the liver and other systems to address metabolic fluctuations.
+The hypothalamus deep inside the brain orchestrates this fine balancing act ,collaborating with other parts of the brain, as well as fat cells, gut microbiota, the pituitary gland, the liver and other systems to address metabolic fluctuations.

 The Basal Metabolic Rate (BMR) is a crucial factor in this energy balance.
 A low BMR indicates a slower metabolism and predicts future weight gain.
 Conversely, a high BMR signifies a faster metabolism, requiring more calories to sustain daily functions.
 Some people may have a naturally higher or lower BMR based on their genetic makeup.

 Mitochondria inside fat cells turn energy into a format called Adenosine Triphosphate (ATP).
 In the context of energy metabolism, ATP acts as the body's "energy currency," powering various cellular functions by releasing energy stored in its chemical bonds.
-Much like a rechargeable battery fueling cell stability and overall bodily functions.
+Much like a rechargeable battery fuelling cell stability and overall bodily functions.

 When glucose stores are low, this elicits low levels of insulin and increases mitochondrial respiration toward thermogenesis for fat burning, instead of ATP production.
 Leading to increased fat mobilisation in the bloodstream and energy expenditure.
 In this scenario, since our body does not have enough glucose to burn for energy, it burns fat instead.

-In contrast, we know that brown fat, when exposed to high levels of insulin in situations of overnutrition, behaves more like white fat, slowing metabolic rate and promoting fat storage over fat burning.
+In contrast, we know that brown fat, when exposed to high levels of insulin in situations of over-nutrition, behaves more like white fat, slowing metabolic rate and promoting fat storage over fat burning.
 This points to obesity as a disorder of the energy homeostasis system rather than simply arising from the passive accumulation of fat.

 Fat Cells and Hormones